Software tool TamoGraph® Site Survey Pro from Tamosoft for the ANALYSIS of WLAN data.

 System Requirements and Download

-TamoGraph runs on Microsoft Windows 7, Windows 8, Windows 8.1, Windows 10, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2.
-TamoGraph requires a compatible wireless network adapter.
+TamoGraph runs on Microsoft Windows 10, 11, Windows Server 2016, 2019, 2022.
+TamoGraph also requires a compatible wireless network adapter.
+To view the list of compatible and tested adapters.
 See the list of supported adapters.
 If your wireless card is not on the list, take advantage of our special offer and get a compatible adapter free of charge.

 An evaluation version is available in the Download Area.To purchase this product, add it to the shopping cart (see the link at the top right corner of this page) or visit the Product Catalog.